-- 3.1.2.14 To only permit development, redevelopment and site alteration within valleylands and stream corridors and their associated vegetation protection zones, in accordance with Section 3.1.2.23 of this Plan on: - a) lands identified as Special Policy Areas on Map 8 Special Policy Areas and in accordance with Toronto and Region Conservation Authority regulations and provincial requirements; and - b) existing developed properties regulated under the Conservation Authorities Act with the approval of the Toronto and Region Conservation Authority. - 3.1.2.15 To work in cooperation with the Toronto and Region Conservation Authority to protect and improve fish habitat having regard for the recommendations in approved fisheries management plans.
-Development, redevelopment and site alteration is not permitted where it impacts fish habitat except in accordance with provincial and federal requirements. - 3.1.2.16 That vegetation protection zones for significant valleylands, permanent and intermittent streams and fish habitat be provided in accordance with Section 3.1.2.23.
+- 3.1.2.15 To only permit development, redevelopment and site alteration within valleylands and watercourse corridors and their associated vegetation protection zones, in accordance with Section 3.1.2.24 of this Plan on: - a) lands identified as Special Policy Areas on Map 8 Special Policy Areas and in accordance with Toronto and Region Conservation Authority regulations and provincial requirements; and - b) lands regulated under the Conservation Authorities Act with the approval of the Toronto and Region Conservation Authority. - 3.1.2.16 To work in cooperation with the Toronto and Region Conservation Authority to protect and improve fish habitat in watercourse corridors in accordance with approved Fisheries Management Plans.
+Development, redevelopment and site alteration is not permitted where it impacts fish habitat except in accordance with provincial and federal requirements. - 3.1.2.17 That vegetation protection zones for significant valleylands, permanent streams, intermittent streams and fish habitat be provided in accordance with Section 3.1.2.24.